Regulatory Registered Agent and Legal Representative in Colombia

 We will be available to make certain your distributor or importer of record follows Colombia's post-market surveillance regulations.

-Number of imported products
+Number of imported medical devices

-Number of sold products
+Number of medical devices sold

-Location of all sold products
+Location of all medical devices sold

-Serial number of all sold products
+Serial number of all sold medical devices

 Serious adverse events and the actions taken